-- · Payment equals 10 percent of discretionary income - Remaining debt forgiven after 20 years of qualifying payments
+- Payment equals 10 percent of discretionary income - Remaining debt forgiven after 20 years of qualifying payments

-Any unpaid interest is capitalized (subsidy available for the first three years on subsidized loans only-as long as you remain eligible and stay on this plan).
+Any unpaid interest is added to the principal balance of the loan upon interest capitalization trigger events (see page 6).
+Subsidy available for the first three years on subsidized loans only - as long as you remain eligible and stay on this plan.